fdformula/FiniteDifferenceFormula.jl/README.md

 in the big-O notation.
 You can use it to generate new formulas in addition to verification of known ones.
 See documentation in the source code for the algorithm.

-It is for fun when you teach/learn numerical computing, especially the finite difference method.
+You may play with this package when teaching/learning numerical computing, especially the finite difference method.
 You can explore the distribution, symmetry, and beauty in the coefficients in the formulas and make some related conjectures and even give proofs to the conjectures.

-There is a natural constraint, i.e., the number of points to be used in a formula can't be too large, due to
+Beware, there is a natural constraint, i.e., the number of points to be used in a formula can't be too large, due to

 1. the constraint of the largest integer computers can express and process.
 1. that we want "exact" formulas, i.e., coefficients in the formulas are exact, otherwise,